RandomcodeDev/chifir-engine/design/scene.typ

 = Scene system
 Scenes contain entities.
-Entities have components like a "renderable", which contains a handle to a mesh and other information, and transform information.
+Visible entities have components like a mesh or a camera, and transform information.
-These are some kinds of entities:
+These are some categories of entities:
 #list(
 	[Sky/sun/moon entities],
 	[Details like grass, leaves, etc],